blewis/blewis/README.md

 The system brings together environmental measurements, modeled atmospheric data, land cover, facilities, population, place information, and documentary evidence for comparative study of industrial communities in the United States, South Africa, and Germany.

-The goal is to enable natural-language questions to return **bounded, inspectable spatial operations over documented evidence**.
+The goal is to enable natural-language questions over spatial information and respond with narrative, maps, and other documented evidence**.

 ### Trans-Atlantic Slave Trade Database / SlaveVoyages

-I have been developing an **AI-readiness and MCP-based evidence layer** for the Trans-Atlantic Slave Trade Database.
+I developed an AI-readiness MCP-based layer for the Trans-Atlantic Slave Trade Database.

-The work explores how natural-language questions can be translated into auditable operations over a mature scholarly database while preserving distinctions among source evidence, derived results, uncertainty, and scholarly interpretation.
+The work explores how natural-language questions can be translated into auditable operations over a scholarly database while preserving distinctions among internal and external source evidence, derived results, uncertainty, and scholarly interpretation.

 ---

 ## Selected Harvard CGA projects

-During nineteen years at Harvard CGA, I led or helped develop a series of open spatial platforms and research infrastructures.
-My role was generally **project leadership, system architecture, research collaboration, product design, and management of software development, not code authorship**.
+During nineteen years at Harvard CGA, I led the development of a series of open spatial platforms and research infrastructures.
+My role was generally grant writer, project leadership, system architecture, research collaboration, product design, and management of software development.

 ### AfricaMap / Harvard WorldMap

 AfricaMap began as an effort with Harvard art historian Suzanne Blier to bring geographically scattered scholarly materials together through a common map interface.
-It grew into **[Harvard WorldMap](https://gis.harvard.edu/projects/worldmap)**, a collaborative platform for publishing, combining, annotating, and sharing spatial information across disciplines.
+It grew into **[Harvard WorldMap](https://gis.harvard.edu/projects/worldmap)**, an open source collaborative platform for publishing, combining, annotating, and sharing spatial information across disciplines.
 WorldMap was integrated into Harvard Dataverse via GeoConnect.

 **My role:** Co-founded AfricaMap/Harvard WorldMap and led its technical and product development as it grew into a broadly used scholarly mapping platform.